Alcohol licensing laws of the United Kingdom: Serving after 11:00pm

-Part of the changes since 2005 allow pubs to serve alcohol past 11:00pm; this particular part of the legislation was, and remains, very controversial owing to the perceived increase in potential for binge drinking and the effects the change will have on social dynamics.
-However, the new law's defenders have claimed that the relatively early 11:00pm closing time itself contributed to binge drinking, as patrons hurried to drink before closing time.
-The Labour Party also claimed that the fixed closing time contributed to social disorder, as drunken pub patrons were forced into the street at the same time.
+Part of the changes since 2005 allows pubs to serve alcohol past 11:00pm; this particular part of the legislation was, and remains, very controversial owing to the perceived increase in potential for binge drinking and the effects the change will have on social dynamics.
+However, the new law's defenders have claimed that the relatively early 11:00pm closing time itself contributed to binge drinking as patrons hurried to drink before closing time.
+The Labour Party also claimed that the fixed closing time contributed to social disorder as all drunken pub patrons were forced into the street at the same time.
 Both the Conservative Party and Liberal Democrats unsuccessfully called for a delay in the implementation of this law.

 Licensing policies

 Each licensing authority must adopt a licensing policy, which gives guidance on when licences will be granted and the conditions and permitted hours likely to be imposed on a Premises Licence in various circumstances.